 Reach for this book when your child feels limited by their physical circumstances or struggles to find a community where they truly belong.
 It is especially resonant for kids navigating life with a physical difference or those who feel they must constantly prove their worth to peers.
 The story follows MJ, a young girl with a prosthetic leg who discovers the high-energy world of professional wrestling, finding a space where her uniqueness is a superpower rather than a setback.
 This middle-grade novel tackles themes of resilience, identity, and the importance of chosen family.
 While the backdrop of luchador culture and wrestling provides excitement, the heart of the book is about reclaiming one's narrative and finding strength in vulnerability.
 It is perfectly suited for ages 8 to 12, offering a realistic but hopeful look at how a child can move from isolation to empowerment through a new passion.

-A 10-year-old who feels 'othered' by a physical trait or medical history and is looking for an action-packed story where the protagonist is the hero of their own life, not a person to be pitied.
+A 10-year-old who feels 'othered' or excluded and is looking for an action-packed story where the protagonist is the hero of their own life, not a person to be pitied.

 The book can be read cold.
-Parents might want to familiarize themselves with the basics of Lucha Libre (masked Mexican wrestling) to better engage with the cultural specificities.
 A parent might see their child sitting on the sidelines of gym class or hear them say, 'I can't do that because of my leg/body.'

 Younger readers (8-9) will gravitate toward the exciting wrestling sequences and the 'secret club' feel of the training school.
-Older readers (11-12) will better appreciate the nuances of MJ's internal struggle with her identity and the social pressures of middle school.
+Older readers (11-12) will better appreciate the nuances of MJ's internal struggle to find her place and the social pressures of middle school.
+Parents and older readers might enjoy familiarizing themselves with the basics of Lucha Libre (masked Mexican wrestling) to better appreciate the cultural context.

-Unlike many books about disability that focus on the medical or 'struggle' aspect, Bump uses the high-octane world of professional wrestling to celebrate physical agency and performance.
+Unlike many books that focus on the challenges of physical difference, Bump uses the high-octane world of professional wrestling to celebrate physical agency and performance. ```

 MJ is a young girl with a prosthetic leg who has recently moved and is struggling to fit in.
 She discovers a secret professional wrestling school run by her neighbor, a former luchador.
 As she trains in the art of the ring, she learns that her physical difference does not define her limitations but rather contributes to her unique style and strength.
 The story follows her journey from a lonely outsider to a confident performer who finds her 'gimmick' and her tribe.